 Now let’s go over some things that may look good at first glance, but aren’t very promising.
 You may be able to install rods across the short length of the closet at appropriate intervals to hang clothes on.
 You need to consult with a professional designer to find out how practical that is in your specific case (and how satisfying it would be in actual use).
 In our experience, it’s a long shot.

-You may find gizmos that are meant to help—wall-mounted hangers that hold clothes hangers sideways or clothes hangers that hold your garments parallel to the rod.
+You may find gizmos that are meant to help—wall-mounted hangers that hold clothes hangers sideways or closet organization hangers that hold your garments parallel to the rod.
 You are unlikely to have a good experience with them.
 The wall-mounted hangers are flimsy.
 It won’t be long before they give out, and you’ll be lucky if they don’t take a chunk of your closet wall down with them.
 The twisty clothes hangers are far less convenient than they sound.
 You can fit a few pieces of clothing in that way, but not many.
 And don’t even try small hangers.
 If they hold your clothes at all, they’ll tangle and wrinkle them.
 They’re pretty much worse than nothing.

 So what should you do with that closet instead?

 Your Best Option for Shallow Closet Storage, According to the Experts (Us)

 A high level of organization and a good storage system is needed in your closet to really make good use of it.
 This can take a little work and some ingenuity, but it will be worth it in the end, we promise.